zx0r/ResilientNetworkArchitectures/README.md

 6. **IP Address Management**: Be prepared for server IP addresses to be blocked.
 Have strategies for IP rotation (some VPS providers offer this easily) or rely on robust CDN fronting.
 7. **Monitoring**: Monitor server for security breaches, resource exhaustion, and anomalous network activity.
 Use tools like `netdata`, `Prometheus/Grafana`, or simpler scripts.
 8. **Legal Compliance (Host Country & Provider ToS)**: Understand and comply with the terms of service of the hosting provider and the laws of the country where the server is located.
 Avoid hosting illegal content or facilitating illegal activities.
-9. **Separate Infrastructure**: If running multiple services, consider isolating circumvention servers from other personal or critical infrastructure.
+9. **Separate Infrastructure**: If running multiple services, consider isolating secure access architectures servers from other personal or critical infrastructure.

 #### 11. Key Open Source Resources and Communities <a name="key-open-source-resources"></a>

-Access to up-to-date information, software, and community support is essential in the rapidly evolving field of censorship circumvention.
+Access to up-to-date information, software, and community support is essential in the rapidly evolving field of secure access architectures.

 ##### 11.1 Aggregated Project Repositories and Key Software Links <a name="aggregated-project-repositories"></a>